Kequc/kequtwitch/docs/irc-examples.md

 ---
 ## Say

-The [PRIVMSG](https://dev.twitch.tv/docs/irc/chat-rooms/#privmsg-twitch-chat-rooms) Twitch command is used to send and receive chat interactions.
+The [PRIVMSG](https://dev.twitch.tv/docs/irc/chat-rooms/#privmsg-twitch-chat-rooms) Twitch command is used to send and receive chat instructions.
 If we wanted to send the message `"Hi everyone!"` to the channel `#mrkequc` our IRC message would look like the following.

 ```
 PRIVMSG #mrkequc :Hi everyone!
 ```

-If this is something you're going to be doing you could add an extension to make the interaction easy to remember.
+If this is something you're going to be doing you could add an extension to make the interaction easier.

 ```javascript
 twitch.irc.say = (channel, message) => {